bitcoin-global/bitcoin-global/doc/init.md

 ### CentOS

-Copy glbitcoind.init to /etc/init.d/glbitcoind.
-Test by running `service glbitcoind start`.
+Copy bitglobd.init to /etc/init.d/bitglobd.
+Test by running `service bitglobd start`.

-Using this script, you can adjust the path and flags to the glbitcoind program by setting the GLBITCOIND and FLAGS environment variables in the file /etc/sysconfig/glbitcoind.
+Using this script, you can adjust the path and flags to the bitglobd program by setting the BITGLOBD and FLAGS environment variables in the file /etc/sysconfig/bitglobd.
 You can also use the DAEMONOPTS environment variable here.

 ### macOS

-Copy io.bitcoin-globa.glbitcoind.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/io.bitcoin-globa.glbitcoind.plist`.
+Copy io.bitcoin-globa.bitglobd.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/io.bitcoin-globa.bitglobd.plist`.

-This Launch Agent will cause glbitcoind to start whenever the user logs in.
+This Launch Agent will cause bitglobd to start whenever the user logs in.

-NOTE: This approach is intended for those wanting to run glbitcoind as the current user.
+NOTE: This approach is intended for those wanting to run bitglobd as the current user.
-You will need to modify io.bitcoin-globa.glbitcoind.plist if you intend to use it as a Launch Daemon with a dedicated bitcoin user.
+You will need to modify io.bitcoin-globa.bitglobd.plist if you intend to use it as a Launch Daemon with a dedicated bitcoin user.

 Auto-respawn